TangoAgency/avatar-view/README.md

 ```
 By default my library uses Picasso in order to correctly load image with placeholder.
 If you want to use
 a different library you have to create a loader which extends ImageLoaderBase class.
 Basically you have to
 override one method.
-Take a look how I do it in [PicassoLoader][PicassoLoader].
+Take a look how I have done it in [PicassoLoader][PicassoLoader].

 ###Data Binding: